-- n.
-'Children of staff' are defined as the children of those who are employed directly by the school in any capacity, on a permanent contract for two or more years, whether full or part time. - Re Tiebreaker i. a) For normal round applications, the date that will be used to assess this will be the closing date for applications (i.e. 15 January 2023).
+- Re Tiebreaker i. a) For normal round applications, the date that will be used to assess this will be the closing date for applications (i.e. 15 January 2025).
 For in-year applications, the date that will be used will be the date the application is made. - Re Tiebreaker i. b) 'Demonstrable skill shortage' will be determined by the school's governing body.
 It must be evidenced by normal recruitment methods having failed to obtain a sufficiently qualified / experienced candidate for an establishment position over a period of not less than three months.